Edward Hungerford (died 1648): Marriage

-In 1620 he married Margaret Holliday (d.
-1672), a daughter and coheiress of William Holliday, an Alderman of the City of London.
+In 1620 he married Margaret Holliday, a daughter and coheiress of William Holliday, an Alderman of the City of London.
+She was the sister of Anne Holliday, wife of Sir Henry Mildmay of Wanstead, Essex, Master of the Jewel Office from 1620 to 1649.

 The marriage was childless.
-She survived him until 1672, when she was also buried at Farleigh.
-She was the sister of Anne Holliday, wife of Sir Henry Mildmay of Wanstead, Essex, Master of the Jewel Office from 1620 to 1649.
+She survived him until July 1672, when she was also buried at Farleigh.
+After her husband's death, she financed the building of the Hungerford Almshouses (with chapel and schoolroom) at Corsham, Wiltshire.

 Death and burial

 Hungerford died in 1648 and was buried in St Anne's Chapel, the north transept chapel of St Leonard's Chapel within the walls of Farleigh Castle.
 His magnificent tomb chest, with effigies of himself and his wife, survives.

 Succession

 His will was proved on 26 October 1648.
 In 1653 his widow Margaret petitioned the Council of State to pay her £500, a small part of the sum borrowed from her husband by Parliament.
 Parliament had ordered repayment in 1649.
 Oliver Cromwell appears to have interested himself in her case.
-Sir Edward's reversionary interest in the Farleigh estates passed to his royalist half-brother Anthony Hungerford (d.
+Sir Edward's reversionary interest in the Farleigh estates passed to his royalist brother Col. Anthony Hungerford (d.
 1657).